2020 Indian general strike

 The 2020 Indian general strike was a mass general strike that was held across India on 26 November 2020.

 The strike was organized by 10 trade unions across the country and was supported by the Indian National Congress, Communist Party of India, Communist Party of India (Marxist), and other left-wing parties.
-Trade unions claim 250 million (25 crore) people took part in the strike, which Jacobin says would make it arguably the largest in history.
+Trade unions claim 250 million (25 crore) people took part in the strike.
+It is considered the largest strike in world history.

 The strike was followed by a farmers march to New Delhi, which arrived there on 30 November with tens of thousands of farmers surrounding Delhi, increasing to hundreds of thousands by 3 December.

 Strikers' demands

 The workers' unions presented a list of seven demands: